mcaceresb/stata-gtools/README.md

   issue](https://github.com/mcaceresb/stata-gtools/issues/24).

 - Gtools uses compiled C code to achieve it's massive increases in speed.
-This has two effects users might notice: First, it is sometimes not possible to break the program's execution.
+This has two side-effects users might notice: First, it is sometimes not possible to break the program's execution.
 While this is already true for at least some parts of most Stata commands, there are fewer opportunities to break Gtools commands relative to their Stata counterparts.

   Second, the Stata GUI might appear frozen when running Gtools commands.
 If the system then runs out of RAM (memory), it could look